wravoc/harden-ghostbsd/README.md

 ## Customization

 #### 64bit vs 32bit
-Most tunable mitigations for 64bit are already included by default in FreeBSD 13.1 so 32bit directives were included for coverage.
+Most tunable mitigations for 64bit are already included by default in GhostBSD 13.1 so 32bit directives were included for coverage.
 I can see no affect from setting the 32bit mitigations on 64bit systems, they are simply ignored.
 For clarity on unknown hardware, hardware mode, VM, or cloud use the following commands:
 * CPU: `sysctl hw.model hw.machine hw.ncpu`
 * Bits: `getconf LONG_BIT`